jgeraigery/SpotlightHelp/pages/SpotlightCloud/cloud_settings_organizations.md

    {% include imageCloud.html file="view-members-screen-grab.png" alt="View Members" %}

-   {% include note.html content="A user can leave the organization by logging in to the Spotlight website and clicking the **Leave Organization** link shown below in blue." %}
+   {% include note.html content="A user can leave the organization.
+Log in to the Spotlight website and click **Leave Organization**.
+The link is shown below in blue." %}

-### See recent activity of the members of your organization
+## See recent activity of the members of your organization

 1. From a web browser, open the Spotlight web site - [https://www.spotlightesssentials.com](https://www.spotlightesssentials.com).
 2. From the Spotlight web site [Sign in to Spotlight Cloud.](https://www.spotlightessentials.com/home/SignIn)